Trictrac: Absolute naming of points

+Points 9, 10, and 11 are together known as jacket, waistcoat, and trousers (habit, veste, et culotte).

+Foregame and aftergame

-The men travel a circuit, first along the player's side of the board from the talon to the rest corner, then along the opponent's, or adverse, side from the adverse rest corner to the adverse talon, before being borne off the board.
+The men travel a circuit (marche), first along the player's side of the board from the talon to the rest corner, then along the opponent's, or adverse, side from the adverse rest corner to the adverse talon, before being borne off the board.
 Each half of the route has a name: